 Guidelines: The BXA Programs only accept Internal Transfers (current CMU students).
 If interested in transferring to a BXA program from another college or university, please contact the BXA Office at 412.268.8326.

-Guidelines: In addition to the required SlideRoom portfolio submission, applicants are encouraged to visit campus for an optional interview with professors from the School of Art.
-This is an excellent opportunity to meet faculty and tour Carnegie Mellon University’s campus.
-Bring a selection of work that you consider the best work in your portfolio.
-These pieces will serve as a starting point for an interview between you and the faculty members.
+In addition to the required SlideRoom portfolio submission, applicants may also sign up for an optional interview with a professor from the School of Art.
+This is an excellent opportunity to meet a member of our faculty for a conversation about your work and your plans for study.
+It is also a good opportunity to ask any questions you might have that are specifically about the School of Art.
+The interview is not a formal portfolio evaluation, but you should come prepared to show and discuss some examples of your work; these pieces will serve as a starting point for an interview between you and the faculty members.

 Interviews schedules will be released shortly.